 The Corporation does not currently anticipate paying any dividends on its Common Shares.
 The Corporation currently intends to utilize its earnings to finance the growth and development of its business and to otherwise reinvest in its business.
-In addition, in 2019, the Corporation implemented a share repurchase program, stating that IPC believes that such program represents an effective use of IPC's capital and an efficient way to return value to IPC's shareholders.

 Any decision to pay dividends on the Common Shares in the future will be made by the Board on the basis of the Corporation's earnings and financial requirements as well as other conditions existing at such time, including compliance with banking or other contractual covenants.
 Unless the Corporation commences the payment of dividends, holders of Common Shares will not be able to receive a return on their Common Shares unless they sell them.